wurli/tidyverse-dev-bot/news-files-annotated/broom.md

 !begin-bullets-18!

+-   !begin-bullet!
--   Various bug fixes and improvements to documentation and errors.
+    Various bug fixes and improvements to documentation and errors.
+    !end-bullet!

 !end-bullets-18!